-As of October 2017, CTC has made significant progress in further refining and testing the toolkit through one-on-one discussions with college administrators, online surveys, and focus groups at relevant national conferences.
+As of October 2017, CTC made significant progress refining and testing the toolkit through one-on-one discussions with college administrators, online surveys, and focus groups at relevant national conferences.
 CTC is developing the toolkit as an online platform to allow for broader dissemination.

 In 2018, CTC released a beta version to 133 administrators to gather their feedback.
 The toolkit includes a three-part module with videos, downloadable PDFs and a draft-a-letter tool that walks users through the process of creating more effective probation letters.
-Based on survey results, users are eager to revise their letters and excited to use the toolkit.
-CTC will finalize their work and offer a dissemination strategy in early 2019.
+Survey results indicated that users are eager to revise their letters and excited to use the toolkit, which CTC plans to release in 2020.

 We hope what we learn from this project will guide colleges across the country to better support students facing probation.